 The Planning Officer is responsible for preparing agency plans, maintaining statistics and preparing various analyses and reports.
 This individual also acts as liaison between the Commission and the Department of Corrections' Planning and MIS sections regarding statistics and computer-related functions.

-The Commission's Agency Strategic Plan and Information Resource Management Strategic Plan and Annual Performance Report were completed and submitted in accordance with statutes.
-The Planning Officer maintained and distributed weekly and monthly control release statistical reports and coordinated Planning Committee activities.
+The Commission's Agency Strategic Plan and Annual Performance Report are completed and submitted in accordance with the statutes.
+The Planning Officer maintains and distributes weekly and monthly control release statistical reports and coordinated Planning Committee activities.

 ADMINISTRATIVE SERVICES